Axel Jensen: Publication of Ikaros – ung mann i Sahara

 In 1957 Jensen's novel Ikaros – ung mann i Sahara (Icarus – A Young Man in Sahara) was published by Henrik Groth of Cappelen (with an initial print run of 6,000).
-It described quest for experience of a young man as he journeyed across the Sahara.
-It was reviewed by over 30 Norwegian newspapers and highly praised by a number of literary critics with Kjøv Egelund of the Vinduet magazine commenting that "Here is one of the year's most sensational works of fiction.
-Sumptuously rich, brightly talented, fascinating.
+It described a quest for experience of a young man as he journeyed across the Sahara.
+It was reviewed by over 30 Norwegian newspapers and highly praised by a number of literary critics with Kjølv Egeland of the Vinduet magazine commenting that "Here is one of the year's most sensational works of fiction.
+Sumptuously rich, brightly talented, fascinating."

-Ihlen thought they had a committed relationship with long held plans to travel to Greece but later that same year one evening out of the blue Jensen introduced her to another young woman at the Theatre Café in Oslo and informed Ihlen that there would be no trip to Greece as he was leaving tomorrow with the other woman for Egypt.
+Ihlen thought they had a committed relationship with long-held plans to travel to Greece but later that same year one evening out of the blue Jensen introduced her to another young woman at the Theatre Café in Oslo and informed Ihlen that there would be no trip to Greece as he was leaving tomorrow with the other woman for Egypt.
 Ihlen stormed out and made her way in a stage of shock back to where she is staying only to be woken at 4 o'clock by Jensen at the doorstep saying, "We're going to Greece!
 It's you I want to travel with!"